yunethiri/DSA3101-library-simulation/README.md

 Users have the flexibility to adjust various parameters, such as the length of stay, number of seats on a level, exam season, overall number of users in the library, and the specific library level.

+More information of the project is found in Technical_Handover_Documentation.pdf.

 ## Running the Model

 To run the model, follow these steps: